The distribution of Weierstrass points on a tropical curve: Introduction

-denote the normalized discrete measure on $\Gamma$ associated to $W_N$ (where $\delta_x$ is the Dirac measure at $x$).
-Then as $N\to \infty$, the measures $\delta_N$ converge weakly to the Arakelov-Zhang canonical measure $\mu$ on $\Gamma$. \end{customthm} (Warning: we use a different normalization for $\mu$ than previous authors, namely we have $\mu(\Gamma) = g$ rather than $\mu(\Gamma) = 1$.)
-We also obtain a quantitative version of this result which specifies a bound on the rate of convergence. \begin{customthm}{C} Let $\Gamma$ be a metric graph of genus $g$, let $[D_N]$ be a generic degree $N$ divisor class, and let $W_N$ denote the Weierstrass locus of $D_N$.
-Let $\mu$ denote the Arakelov-Zhang canonical measure on $\Gamma$. \begin{enumerate}[(a)] \item For any segment $e$ in $\Gamma$,
+denote the normalized discrete measure on $\Gamma$ associated to $W_{\en}$, where $\delta_x$ is the Dirac measure at $x$.
+Then as $\en\to \infty$, the measures $\delta_{\en}$ converge weakly to the Zhang canonical measure $\mu$ on $\Gamma$. \end{customthm} The Zhang canonical measure is defined in Section \ref{sec:canonical}.
+This measure has a succinct description in terms of effective resistances; see Corollary~\ref{cor:canonical-via-resistance}.
+(Warning: we use a different normalization for $\mu$ than previous authors; namely we have total measure $\mu(\Gamma) = g$ rather than $\mu(\Gamma) = 1$.)
+We also obtain a quantitative version of this distribution result which specifies a bound on the rate of convergence. \begin{customthm}{C} Let $\Gamma$ be a metric graph of genus $g$, let $D_{\en}$ be a divisor of degree $\en > g$, and let $W_{\en} = W(D_\en)$ denote the Weierstrass locus.
+Suppose $W_\en$ is finite.
+Let $\mu$ denote the Zhang canonical measure on $\Gamma$. \begin{enumerate}[(a)] \item For any segment $e$ in $\Gamma$,